-- PS: The type of the created data set is PS. - PO|PDS: The type of the created data set should be PDS.
+- ps: The type of the created data set is PS. - PO|PDS: The type of the created data set should be PDS.
 Note that in order to create a PDS, you need to specify the DIRECTORY\SIZE parameter.
-If you do not specify the directory size, a sequential data set not a partitioned data set is created. - POE | PDSE: The type of the created data set is PDSE. - gDG: The type of the created data set is GDG. - HFS: The type of the created data set is HFS. - VSAM: The type of the created data set is VSAM. - ESDS: The type of the created data set is VSAM ESDS. - KSDS: The type of the created data set is VSAM KSDS. - RRN: The type of the created data set is VSAM RRN.
+If you do not specify the directory size, a sequential data set not a partitioned data set is created. - POE | PDSE: The type of the created data set is PDSE. - GDG: The type of the created data set is GDG. - HFS: The type of the created data set is HFS. - VSAM: The type of the created data set is VSAM. - ESDS: The type of the created data set is VSAM ESDS. - KSDS: The type of the created data set is VSAM KSDS. - RRN: The type of the created data set is VSAM RRN. - PIPE: The type of the created data set is PIPE.